-The Howland Company is a Toronto-based theatre ensemble made up of ten artists.
+The Howland Company is a Toronto-based theatre ensemble.
 Our curiosity is in stories that impact our generation.
-Through our own development as an ensemble and by bringing people together through workshops and readings, we seek to build a community ready to take on tomorrow’s challenges.
+Through our productions, training opportunities and free community play reading group, we aim to connect and nurture a community that will be ready to take on tomorrow’s challenges.

 Connect with us: